lambda-feedback/user-documentation/docs/developer/evaluation_functions/specification.md

         test-and-deploy.yml # Testing and deployment pipeline

-config.json # Specify the name of the evaluation function in this file .gitignore
+config.json # Specify the name of the evaluation function in this file README.md
+.gitignore
+```

+!!! warning

+    If you want to split up function logic into different files, these must be added to the `Dockerfile`.
+This is so they are packaged with the built image when deployed.
+For example, if `evaluation.py` imports functionality from an `app/utils.py` file, then the following line must be added:

+    ```dockerfile linenums="9" hl_lines="7 8"
+    RUN pip3 install -r requirements.txt

+    # Copy the evaluation and testing scripts
+    COPY evaluation.py ./app/
+    COPY evaluation_tests.py ./app/

+    # Copy additional files
+    COPY utils.py ./app/

+    # Copy Documentation
+    COPY docs/dev.md ./app/docs/dev.md
     ```

 ## `evaluation.py`